 What is Nintendo Switch Online?

 In short, it’s a subscription-based service like any other.
-It functionally works identical to PSN, you pay on a monthly basis to gain access to the online component of a lot of games.
+When it comes to functionality, it works identically to PlayStation Network, you pay on a monthly basis to gain access to the online component of a lot of games.
 Though strangely enough, and this has to be pointed out, not for all the games.

 I’ll break down the specifics in a moment, for now, the basics.
 Nintendo Switch Online is divided into two different plans, the individual plan, and the family plan.
 The family plan is, of course, pricier than the individual one, although not by much, and it allows up to eight players to enjoy the benefits of the service simultaneously.
 Depending on where you purchase your subscription, this can bring the individual price-per-user of the service to about $5 per month.